A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 The oft-repeated mantra of those who fear data advancements in the digital age is “big data equals big trouble.”
 While that statement is not accurate, it is safe to say that certain data interpretation problems or “pitfalls” exist and can occur when analyzing data, especially at the speed of thought.
 Let’s identify some of the most common data misinterpretation risks and shed some light on how they can be avoided:

 1) Correlation mistaken for causation: our first misinterpretation of data refers to the tendency of data analysts to mix the cause of a phenomenon with correlation.
 It is the assumption that because two actions occurred together, one caused the other.
-This is not accurate as actions can occur together absent a cause and effect relationship.
+This is not accurate as actions can occur together absent a cause-and-effect relationship.

 - Digital age example: assuming that increased revenue is the result of increased social media followers… there might be a definitive correlation between the two, especially with today’s multi-channel purchasing experiences.
 But, that does not mean an increase in followers is the direct cause of increased revenue.
-There could be both a common cause or an indirect causality.
+There could be both a common cause and an indirect causality.

 - Remedy: attempt to eliminate the variable you believe to be causing the phenomenon.

 - Digital age example: your boss asks you to analyze the success of a recent multi-platform social media marketing campaign.
 While analyzing the potential data variables from the campaign (one that you ran and believe performed well), you see that the share rate for Facebook posts was great, while the share rate for Twitter Tweets was not.
-Using only the Facebook posts to prove your hypothesis that the campaign was successful would be a perfect manifestation of confirmation bias.
+Using only Facebook posts to prove your hypothesis that the campaign was successful would be a perfect manifestation of confirmation bias.

 - Remedy: as this pitfall is often based on subjective desires, one remedy would be to analyze data with a team of objective individuals.
 If this is not possible, another solution is to resist the urge to make a conclusion before data exploration has been completed.
 Remember to always try to disprove a hypothesis, not prove it.